More information on counselling

 I’ve not had counselling before – how does it work?

 Over the first few sessions, we build trust and a strong therapeutic relationship to enable us to work well together.
 I will listen intently as you explain what is going on for you and what life is like for you.
 Each session is guided by you, as I gently explore your situation and feelings.
 You are in control at all times of how much and what you say, however being as honest as possible in the counselling sessions will help you greatly in working with what you wish to change through counselling.
-The process of counselling is explained on the British Association of Counselling and Psychotherapy (BACP) website – What is Therapy.
+The process of counselling is explained on the British Association of Counselling and Psychotherapy (BACP) website – What is Counselling or via their short video - Therapy Talks.
 I am happy to discuss the process in more detail with you, which may help allay any fears you may have in undertaking therapy, which I understand can be a daunting thought.
 One of my previous clients talks about their experience of what to expect:

 I think the most important aspect of counselling is to be honest with ourselves, say it loud, all feelings and experience we are going through, take a breath, look around and feel safe, because nobody judges us.
 There's only one very calm and composed person sitting opposite to you, trying to understand your very own way of thinking and dealing with the situation you are in.
 That person is your counsellor.
 He/she won't give you a recipe for a better life, however, he/she will show you there're may be other ways how to deal with the situation, he/she will show you that there's always another choice to consider.
 It's only up to us to decide what we will do next...